nablatest/overall-developer-test/README.md

 # Technical assessment for backend and frontend developer

-## The purpose of the assessment is to test your ability:
+## The purpose of the assessment is to test your ability and resourcefulness to complete a task no documentation is provided:

 ### Backend
 * to deliver a web API to be consumed by external systems